This duo bean tomato basil soup dish is delicious, easily vegan, and super easy to make.

 Although I used canned beans for this recipe, you can use dry beans.
 Soak for a couple of hours.
 Using the instant pot's pressure cooker function, cook for 10 minutes or less depending on the package's direction.

-Ingredient breakdown for the duo Bean Basil Soup
+Ingredient breakdown for the Tomato Bean Basil Soup

 Here is a list if you are wondering what ingredients I have used for this tomato basil soup.
 But before that, let me tell you this recipe is very convenient.
 You probably have most of the ingredients in your refrigerator.